Homeric-Freedom/guides/hbot_install.md

 gateway connect mayadex
 ```
 - Which mayachain-based network do you want to connect to >>> mainnet
-- Do you want to continue to use node url 'https://midgard.mayachain.info' for mayachain-mainnet? >> Yes
+- Do you want to continue to use node url 'None' for mayachain-mainnet? >> Yes
+# NOTE: if you get the following then you need to delete your gateway/conf/wallets folder and hummingbot/conf/gateway_connections.json file
 - Do you want to connect to mayachain-mainnet with one of your existing wallets on Gateway?
-(Yes/No) >>> No
+(Yes/No) >>> ctrl + c and delete the specified files.
 - Enter your mayachain-mainnet wallet private key >>> {Enter your mnemonic phrase}

 ### b.
 Connect Maya Exchange Wrapper